At this time we are not able to run this tour.

-On this 2 hour food tour you will visit some of the best Tex-Mex food stops that the Historic West End of Downtown Dallas has to offer!
-With our unique "Pay as you Go" model, simply hand the guide $25 cash on your arrival and the guide will take care of the rest!
-They will pay for the entire group at each of our 4 stops!
-Minimizing wait time.
-Paying cash makes it easy for each restaurant to offer more food for much less that you would pay on a comparable food tour!
-Saving you money!!
+On this 2-hour food tour you will visit some of the best Tex-Mex and Southern cuisine food stops that the Historic West End of Downtown Dallas has to offer.
+With our unique pay-as-you-go model, simply hand the guide $25 cash on your arrival and the guide will take care of the rest.
+They'll pay for the entire group at each of our 4 stops, minimizing wait time.
+Paying cash also makes it easy for each restaurant to offer more food for much less that you would pay on a comparable food tour — saving you money.

 Cross to the other side of the tracks and find out how the joining of two railroads in 1873 changed the landscape forever.
-Making Dallas the center for commerce in the Southwest - unprecedented for a city without a major river or seaport!
-Bask in air conditioned comfort at Tutta's Pizza, which was made famous on Guy Fieri's Diners, Drive-ins and Dives and sample their amazing Brisket Pizza with homemade BBQ sauce.
-The sky is the limit on this Tex-Mex food tour!
+Making Dallas the center for commerce in the Southwest, unprecedented for a city without a major river or seaport.
+Walk the tree-lined streets and bask in air-conditioned comfort at each stop as we explore this unique neighborhood.
+The sky's the limit on this taste of Texas food tour.

 It is important to arrive at the tour starting location at least 10-15 minutes prior to the start time, as we do start the tour promptly.
 It would be unfair for the others if we need to wait for those that are late.
 We cannot guarantee you’ll be able to find your tour group if you are late.

 You can cancel a tour up to 24 hours prior to your tour date without penalty and receive a full refund.
 Also prior to 24 hours of your tour date, you can reschedule your tour without penalty.
 Tour spots are limited.

 We only cancel the tour during extreme weather conditions.
 Otherwise the tour goes on.
 Please check the weather report and be prepared.